Kaicho Tim Rodgers, Hanshi 10th Dan

 Kyan Sensei learned this Kata from the Tomari teacher Kosaku Matsumora.

 Kyan Sensei learned this Kata from Chatan Yara (Yara from the Chatan village) who was one of the forerunners of Shuri-te.

-Kyan Sensei learned this Kata from the famous Sokon Matsumora but never taught to Zenryo Shimabukuro, so it is dificult to say exactly what is Kyan's Naihanchi.
+Kyan Sensei learned this Kata from the famous Sokon Matsumora but never taught it to Zenryo Shimabukuro.
 This version shown here is adopted by the Zentokukai and it is a standard method of Naihanchi used by other Shorin-ryu groups.